Eight Valuable Pieces of Advice for First-Time Overseas Tourists

 First international travel is both an exciting adventure and a terrifying unknown, regardless of how often you've traveled within your own country.
 I've been traveling the world extensively for the past four years, visiting more than 60 countries, and I've picked up a few useful tricks along the way that I think first-time travelers would find useful.

 Experiencing a place for the first time is always an adventure, but it can also be nerve-wracking and puzzling if you've never been there before.
-But that isn't necessarily the case Get your logistics in order by following these easy steps.
+However, that is hardly neccessary Get your logistics in order by following these easy steps.

-Essential advice for those venturing abroad for the first time Apply for your passport well in advance of your departure date to avoid having to rush through the process.
-Don't commit to anything until you have that tiny book in your hands; it will unlock doors for you all over the world.
+The single most vital piece of advice for those embarking on their first overseas trip Apply for your passport well in advance of your departure date to avoid having to rush through the process.
+Don't buy a plane ticket or commit to anything else until you have that tiny book in your hands; it will unlock countless doors for you all over the world.
 It's best to have your passport number on hand before you start booking anything, as some international flights will ask for it during booking or online check-in.

 In 2019, a $100 application fee is required to apply for a U. S Price of a passport is $145 for an adult and $115 for a child under 16.
 You can get your passport in a hurry (the proper term is "expedited") if you pay an additional fee after you've already begun making travel arrangements and paying for your trip.
 The standard processing time for an expedited passport is 14 days.

 When your passport finally arrives, photocopy the front and back of the identification page.
 Keep one for yourself and give the other to your parents as a token of your love.
-Take a high-resolution picture on your phone and store it in your Google Docs for safekeeping.
+Make sure you have a high-resolution digital copy by taking a picture on your phone and uploading it to Google Docs.
 Don't forget to photograph your visa after you've been stamped.

 You'll be using your passport for a lot more than just flying.
 The identification page of your passport is often required by hotels as a form of check-in.
-Don't freak out, this is completely typical To guarantee you pay for your lodging and prevent theft, some establishments may even keep your passport during your stay as collateral.
+Don't freak out, this is completely typical Some hotels may even keep your passport as collateral during your stay, both to guarantee payment and to prevent identity theft.
 (This is much less frequent than it was before the advent of online booking, but it still occurs in some less-accessible countries. )

 Even though it's the law in most countries, your passport should probably stay in your safe at all times because of pickpockets and bag snatchers.
 In this case, the hard copy you made will come in handy.
 It is common practice to show foreign authorities a photo of your passport and visa on your phone and then offer to return to your hotel to get the physical copies if they request to see them.